EU’s Barnier says Irish border issue could lead to failure

 The EU has suggested that a back-stop solution is to keep Northern Ireland inside a customs union with the bloc, but Britain rejects that because it would mean customs checks between Northern Ireland and the rest of the U.K. Britain has proposed instead that all of the U.K. could stay in a time-limited customs union.
 The EU insists there can be no time limit.

-Asked whether the issue could lead to Brexit talks breaking down, Barnier said: “the answer is yes.”

-Barnier added he is not certain a deal on Brexit will ultimately be reached.

 “I don’t have an intimate conviction on this matter because the political situation is extremely complex in the United Kingdom,” Barnier said.
-“And I do not know what decision (Prime minister) Theresa May will take.
+“And I do not know what decision (Prime Minister) Theresa May will take.
 I want an agreement; I’m working on it because it’s the common interest.”

 Britain is set to leave the bloc on Mach 29, 2019.
 If there’s a deal, then a transition period to smooth the Brexit process will see Britain staying in the European single market and customs union even though it’s outside the EU’s decision-making institutions.
 May has suggested that any transition could be extended, albeit for only a few months beyond the end of 2020 as is currently proposed.

+Varadkar also it’s not just a question of satisfying May’s allies and the U.K. parliament.

+“This isn’t just about getting a deal that Westminster can accept.
+It also has to be accepted by the European Parliament as well, and the European Parliament has been very strong in supporting Ireland and our need to have a backstop to avoid a hard border.”

-After leading Brexiteers accused the EU of “bullying” this week, Barnier insisted EU negotiators have not sought out to punish Britain.
+After leading Brexit-backers in the U.K. accused the EU of “bullying” this week, Barnier insisted his negotiating team have not sought out to punish Britain.

 “I have a great admiration for this country, we have a debt towards the United Kingdom for the solidarity they have always shown, even during the most tragic times of the 20th century,” Barnier said.